-The Associate in Science degree for Agricultural Mechanics provides practical hands-on instruction in the areas of basic agricultural mechanics, welding/fabrication, small engine repair and maintenance and electricity and hydraulics.
-This program includes lecture based classes and practical hands-on laboratory activities.
-This degree will benefit students who want to become agricultural mechanics instructors, maintenance mechanics, further their knowledge by transferring to a four-year college or university, or who want to work in the agricultural mechanics field.
-Note: Requirements for the Associate Degree and General Education must also be completed.
+The Associate in Science degree for Agricultural Mechanics provides practical hands-on instruction in the areas of basic maintenance and repairs to agricultural electrical, mechanical, welding fabrication, small engine repair, and hydraulic machines/ equipment.
+This program includes lecture-based classes and practical hands-on laboratory activities.
+This degree will benefit students who want to become agricultural mechanics instructors and further their knowledge by transferring to a four-year college or university, or who want to work in the agricultural mechanics field.
+Note: Requirements for the associate degree and general education must also be completed.